dapr/docs/concepts/actors/actors_api.md

-# Dapr Actors API Reference
+# Dapr actors API reference

 Dapr provides native, cross-platform and cross-language virtual actor capabilities.
 Besides the language specific Dapr SDKs, a developer can invoke an actor using the API endpoints below.